Python Good Starting

 eval "$(pyenv virtualenv-init -)"

-This step below is also important, to avoid conflict of which pip version are you using, create this alias on .bashrc, zshrc, etc files.
-This way you will guarantee you are using the pip from the correct pyenv instalation.
+This step is also important to avoid pip conflicts.
+Create an alias in .bashrc, .zshrc, etc., to ensure you are using pip from the correct pyenv installation:

 # Configure your PIP as well